student-hub/acs-upb-mobile/CONTRIBUTING.md

 * Copy the IconData definitions from the `.dart` file in the archive and replace the corresponding definitions in the [`CustomIcons`](lib/resources/custom_icons.dart) class;
 * Check that everything still works correctly :)

-**Note**: [FontAwesome](https://fontawesome.com/icons?d=gallery) icons are recommended, where possible, because they are consistent with the overall style.
+**Note**: [FontAwesome](https://fontawesome.com/icons?d=gallery) outline icons are recommended, where possible, because they are consistent with the overall style.
 For additional action icons check out [FontAwesomeActions](https://github.com/nyon/fontawesome-actions) - the repo provides an [`.svg` font](https://github.com/nyon/fontawesome-actions/blob/master/dist/fonts/fontawesome-webfont.svg) you can upload directly into [FlutterIcon](https://www.fluttericon.com/).